rudranshyt/Cupids-Catcher/README.md

 # Cupid's Catcher

-Welcome to Cupid's Catcher! 🐍❤️
+Welcome to Cupid's Catcher! 💖

 ## Introduction
-In this game, you control a snake on a quest for love.
-Navigate through the maze and collect hearts to make your snake grow longer.
-But be careful not to run into walls or your own tail!
+In this game you collect hearts to increase your score and you get a reward when all hearts are collected

 ## Controls
 - Use the arrow keys to move the snake: